 - Top 5 Camcorders for Shooting Sports in HD

 - How to Shoot Sports with Your Video Camera

 Features and specs:

-- Long 20X zoom draws in the scene from far away
+- Long 20X zoom draws the scene from far away

 - Exclusive high-dynamic range feature reduces bright spots for a professional look

-- Wirelessly connect your smartphone’s video camera for a picture-in-picture video effect
+- Wirelessly connect your smartphone’s video camera to a picture-in-picture video effect